crillab/gophersat/README.md

 [minisat](http://minisat.se/)) from which it is strongly inspired.
 It can also solve pseudo-boolean decision and optimization problems.

-## Version 1.0
+## Version 1.1

+Gophersat's last stable version is version 1.1.
+It includes a new, more efficient core solver for pure SAT problems and a package for dealing with MAXSAT problems.
+It also includes a new API for optimization and model counting, where new models are written to channels as soon as they are found.

+### About version numbers in Gophersat

-Gophersat API is now considered stable, meaning that the API is guaranteed to stay backwards-compatible until a major version shift.
+Since version 1.0, Gophersat's API is considered stable, meaning that the API is guaranteed to stay backwards-compatible until a major version shift.
 In other words, if your program works with version 1.0 of gophersat, it will still work with version 1.1 or above, but not necessarily with versions above 2.0.